intel/neural-compressor/docs/source/tuning_strategies.md

 - **Stage I**.
 Quantize with default quantization configuration

-    In this stage, it tries to quantize OPs with the default quantization configuration which is consistent with the framework behavior.
+    At this stage, it tries to quantize OPs with the default quantization configuration which is consistent with the framework behavior.

 - **Stage II**.
 Apply all recipes

-    In this stage, it tries to apply all recipes.
+    At this stage, it tries to apply all recipes.

 - **Stage III**.
 OP-Type-Wise Tuning

-    In this stage, it tries to quantize OPs as many as possible and traverse all OP type wise tuning configs.
+    At this stage, it tries to quantize OPs as many as possible and traverse all OP type wise tuning configs.
 Note that, the OP is initialized with different quantization modes according to the quantization approach.

     a. `post_training_static_quant`: Quantize all OPs support PTQ static.